min456min/COMPRESS-Decoder/README.md

 ## Data

-`data.pt` is too large to track in this repository (GitHub blocks files over 100MB).
-It is hosted on Zenodo instead: **[TODO: add Zenodo DOI/link]**.
+`data.pt`: **https://doi.org/10.5281/zenodo.21764574**.
+Download it and
-Download it and place it at `data/data.pt` before training.
+place it at `data/data.pt` before training.

-`data/val.pt` (the held-out validation split, ~83MB) is small enough to be tracked directly in this repository, so it's already included.
+`data/val.pt` (the held-out validation split) is included directly in this repository.

 ## Training